Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Conclusion

 This study is the first to directly investigate the role of multilinguality in transfer for sense-aware tasks, polysemy and lexical semantic change.
 Our results indicate that the improved performance typically attributed to multilinguality largely stems from confounding factors such as training size, rather than linguistic diversity.
 Indeed, training on all available languages increases data quantity, inadvertently benefiting transfer, but this effect should not be mistakenly credited to multilingual diversity itself.

 While further research is needed to determine whether these patterns generalize across other tasks, they may underline broader implications for multilingual NLP research that traditionally favored multilingual quantity over data quality.
-As expanding datasets across multiple languages is costly, and sometimes not practical for some tasks and languages, future research should prioritize understanding the characteristics of high-quality datasets, exposing potential confounds, and optimizing training resources for effective cross-lingual transfer.
+As expanding datasets across multiple languages is costly, and sometimes not practical for some tasks and languages, future research should prioritize understanding the characteristics of training regimes that facilitate transfer in order to optimize training resources for effective cross-lingual transfer.